frappe/frappe_docs/frappe_docs/www/docs/user/en/desk/index.md

 	get_events_method: 'frappe.desk.doctype.event.event.get_events'
 }
 ```
-*event_calendar.js*

 ## Gantt View

 Gantt view uses the same configuration file as calendar, so every DocType that has a Calendar view has a Gantt view too.

-In case certain settings need to be overridden for Gantt view (for example the `order_by` field) the configuration can be set like this:
+In case certain settings need to be overridden for the Event DocType's Gantt view (for example the `order_by` field) the configuration can be set in the `event_calendar.js` file with the following content.

 ```js
 frappe.views.calendar['Event'] = {